mbhatt1/agentic_lpci_framework/README.md

 If someone asks me (not that anyone is), I'd consider this to be a sub-type of persistent memory poisoning - exact analog to stored/DOM based XSS.
 It's different than context poisoning because the poisoning is done in control plane ecosystem level (sometimes at an infrastructure level).
 The ecosystem TOCTOU part is new.

+If you thought fixing prompt injection meant adding stricter input filters, LPCI demonstrates that the real battle is persistent state and execution logic.
+The paper’s novelty lies in formally naming that class, measuring its prevalence across leading models, and shipping a defence recipe that security teams can actually implement.

 This benchmark will clarify that infrastructure security of surrounding infrastructure is of paramount importance in AI security engineering.

 ---